 Benefits from asset management strategy appliance are obvious.
 Also having a good asset management system is one of the most important aspects.
 Another important aspect was the architecture of the system and the benefits of that choice.
 Cloud computing and Software as a Service are offered as a solution and placed as an example for appropriate solution and brought as a reference architecture for such system.
 In this paper we tried to make an overview of desired features and technical preconditions.
 Also we tried to value our desirability of such functions and value some of the existing software packages against our methodology.
-General conclusion is that some of the features but failed in the rest of the metrics.
+General conclusion is that some of the systems managed to gain high scores in some of the sections excelling in some of the features but failed in the rest of the metrics.
 Examples being chosen are just small subset of all asset management solutions thus another asset management solutions should be analyzed against the offered methodology to gain better knowledge about this field.
 The metrics list is not comprehensive either and this should be incrementally augmented according to ones needs and newest technology developments.